Interlocking Concrete Pavers

 Concrete Pavers vs Concrete

-Compared to paving, paver installation does have higher upfront costs, but it lasts 3-5X longer than poured concrete
+Compared to poured concrete paving, paver installation does have higher upfront costs, but it lasts 3-5X longer than poured concrete

 Cheaper upfront costs, but should be replaced every 10 years if you care about aesthetics